jamestariga/weather-app/README.md

 # Weather App

 This weather app is built in vanilla JavaScript that utilizes the openweathermap API.
+[Live preview](https://jamestariga-weather-app.netlify.app/)

 ## API